Communities

 Dunkirk is a quaint “little city on the lake” where hometown neighbors and businesses are cherished.
 Sitting on Lake Erie, it has a beautiful and recently revitalized waterfront with a pier and boardwalk where you can discover shops and local eateries.
 During the warmer months, the Dunkirk Pier is active with live entertainment that draws large crowds from the area.
 If outdoor recreation is your interest, it has wonderful parks and beaches.
 Dunkirk is also home to the annual Chautauqua County Fair.

 Just down the road is Fredonia.
 Fredonia is home to Fredonia State University of New York, but it is not just a college town.
 It has an elegant and historic downtown with cafes, locally-owned restaurants, and an active nightlife.
 When you are ready to take a hike or jump on your bike, the open countryside is just outside of town.
 If water fun is your interest, Lake Erie is only a few miles away.
 The arts and music scene is alive and well in Fredonia – drawing many young professionals to live, work and play in the area.
+Don’t forget to check out the historic 1891 Fredonia Opera House – a community jewel that sits in the center of the village – and the Darwin R. Barker historical Museum to learn about the region’s rich history and legacy!

 Chautauqua Lake Region